peacefulotter/Multiplayer-ARPG/CONCEPTION.md

 calls super.update(deltaTime) and then registers a maximum of one player at a time im leftToRegister

+Also removes queued network entities that need to be removed (leftToUnregisters).
+This is to avoid ConcurrencyModificationException

 ### Networked entities
 All network entities implement either NetworkEntity or MovableNetworkEntity, which extends NetworkEntity which itself extends Actor.
 All NetworkEntity's have an id that is assumed to be unique (hopefully, no checks are made).

+Network entities are stores in the NetworkArena which has it's own registerActor and unregisterActor to keep track of network entitites.
 #### NetworkARPGPlayer
 NetworkARPGLPlayer is the most complicated of all the networked entities, as it needs to take into account player input and send it to the server.
 It extends ARPGPlayer and